Shoaibkhan786/MeetUp/README.md

 - make appointment with students or teachers(Search).
 - cancel or reschedule appointment.
 - Reminder before meeting.
 - collective meeting among the teachers and students.
+# Student's Rights
+- make appointment (Search).
+- cancel or reschedule appointment.
+- Society head make appointment with their society members collectively.
+- Students can see the response of his/her booked appointment in the form of notification.
+- Reminder before meeting.